Zaatari Refugee Camp

 Mohammad Majd Itani

-Itani earned his undergraduate degree in economics from the American University of Beirut.
-While studying there, he completed internships at the Central Bank of Lebanon, focusing on fiscal law and monetary policy, and the Ministry of Economy and Trade.
-He also volunteered with the United Nations Refugee Agency, where he collaborated with teams distributing aid to Syrian refugees in Mount Lebanon.
+Prior to his time at the University of Chicago, Itani worked as an economic affairs intern with the United Nations Economic and Social Commission for Western Asia (ESCWA) Secretariat in Beirut.
+Previously, he completed internships at the Central Bank of Lebanon, focusing on fiscal law and monetary policy, and at the Lebanese Ministry of Economy and Trade, where he focused on consumer protection legislation.
+He has also volunteered with the United Nations Refugee Agency, where he collaborated with teams distributing aid to Syrian refugees in Mount Lebanon.